 Please note that international transactions can take up to 5 business days before they are settled in our account.

 Reservations: All wine reservations are hereby confirmed by the Seller.
 However, it’s the responsibility of the Buyer to immediately notify the Seller of any change in reservation volume.
+The Seller may accept or reject any such change in reservation volume in its absolute discretion.

 Wine Draw-downs: Draw-down periods for annual supply programs are as follows: